patel5d2/patel5d2/README.md

 </p>

 - 👀 I’m interested in all types of VM and vulnerability exploiting
-- 🌱 I’m currently learning cyber security
+- 🌱 I’m currently learning network security
 - 📫 How to reach me dharminp976@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I have my own DNS server at my home